latex3/latex3/l3kernel/README.md

 very minor when compared to the scope of `l3kernel`.
 In particular, no functions will be removed, although some may be deprecated.

-Programmers making use of `l3kernel` are *strongly* encouraged to subscribe to the LaTeX-L mailing list (see below): announcements concerning the deprecation or modification of functions are made on the list.

 Requirements
 ------------